-- The hedonic house price index of new homes rose by 5.2% (4% in real terms) during the year to April 2013.
+- New homes had higher price increases, as the hedonic house price index for them rose by 3.7% (2.3% in real terms) during the year to April 2014.

 Hedonic indices attempt to compare like-for-like exactly, so should be a better measure of house price trends than other indices.